jdhenshaw/scousepy/README.md

 * [spectral_cube](http://spectral-cube.readthedocs.io/en/latest/)>=0.4.4.dev1809

 Note that for interactive fitting with pyspeckit you may need to customise your matplotlib configuration.
-Namely, if you're using ``scousepy'' on a Mac you will most likely need to change your backend from 'macosx' to 'Qt5Agg' (or equiv.).
+Namely, if you're using ``scousepy`` on a Mac you will most likely need to change your backend from 'macosx' to 'Qt5Agg' (or equiv.).
 You can find some information about how to do this [here](https://matplotlib.org/users/customizing.html#customizing-matplotlib).